aiverification/zkmc/zkmc-symbolic/non-folding/README.md

 Running any of these will install the required Rust toolchain (if not already installed), and build the prototype, which may take a few minutes.

 ## Code structure
-- `benches/` - Contains `benchmark_full_parallel.rs`, which runs the full ZKP on input files specified in this Rust file, and outputs timings.
+- `benches/` - Contains aforementioned benchmark files.
 - `data/public/` and `data/private/` - **Required folders** for zkMatrix to populate and use during execution.
 - `input/` - Contains various input files for testing and benchmarking.
 - `output/` - Directory for timing outputs to be written to during benchmarking.